andresilvagomez/Localize/README.md

 ```

-But with strings not is posible, for that your need implement a notification
+To make this work with strings, you need to implement a notification

 ```swift